You may have heard that it takes 10,000 hours to learn a new skill.

 Once you have completed these three steps, the only thing to do is to complete 20 hours of dedication practice.

 Once you’ve completed the 20 hours, you will have a good grasp of your chosen skill.
-You might not be world class yet, but you’ll have taken the fastest and most efficient route to acquiring the essentials.
+You might not be world-class yet, but you’ll have taken the fastest and most efficient route to acquire the essentials.
+Let’s recap quickly!

 - Deconstruct the skill into the smallest possible sub-skills.